Published January 2, 2018|3 min read

-“I see how long I can go without grocery shopping as well and I get really creative with what we already have [in our cupboards] instead.”
+“I see how long I can go without grocery shopping as well and I get really creative with what we already have instead.”

 Creativity take time, but Travers finds satisfaction in the hunt and advises others to embrace the game to avoid feeling deprived.

 “Work out ways to do what you want to do for free or cheap instead of eliminating everything in your life,” she says.

 If you want to save money while still enjoying life, it’s time to start searching for clues about what purchases actually make you happy.
 No-spend challenges are a great way to figure this out.